jeraldrich/blog/docs/about_me.rst

 With bloodshot eyes and a deep exhale, the last thoughtful detail is saved.
 The final logical blueprint is pressed for mass distribution by the computer converting the thinker's longical meaning, to simple 0's and 1's instructions for machines to read and follow.

-This magical medium that all the world's 0's and 1's are stored on was invented by a brilliant deep thinker named Alan Turing, not to long ago.
+This magical medium that all the world's 0's and 1's are stored on was invented by a brilliant thinker named Alan Turing, not to long ago.

 He was laying out in a a wheat field daydreaming thoughtful clouds dripping with possibilities, when a thunderous bolt struck through the clouds and flashed an image which changed the world forever.